TivoK/aws-cdk-ec2-ubuntu-sandbox/README.md

 Cloud-init v.
 22.2-0ubuntu1~20.04.1 running 'modules:final' at Wed, 20 Jul 2022 19:19:35 +0000.
 Up 25.26 seconds.
 Cloud-init v.
 22.2-0ubuntu1~20.04.1 finished at Wed, 20 Jul 2022 19:22:53 +0000.
 Datasource DataSourceEc2Local.
 Up 222.82 seconds
 ```
 Also note, that when the AWS CDK stack is deployed an output will show the Public IP of the server.
-It will look like something:
+It will look something like this:
 >MongoSparkStack.WebServerMongoSparkIDpublicIP= 56.996.45.1

 ### SSH: